What Is a Typical Day in Rehab Like?

 - Motivational interviewing, which seeks to help you overcome resistance to change.
 It is intended to motivate you to participate in drug treatment.

 - Contingency management, which involves incentives for staying in recovery.
 Treatment programs may offer prizes or vouchers for items as rewards for completing treatment goals.
 For example, a program may give you movie tickets for submitting 3 consecutive negative urine drug screens.
-Another may give vouchers for diapers to moms or dads.

 How Should I Prepare for Rehab?

-It is a good idea to call ahead and ask what is contraband and what can be kept with you, such as cell phones or hair dryers.
-You can also ask about dress codes, as some programs have rules about certain types of clothing, and about medications that you are taking.
+There are several ways you can prepare for rehab.
+One thing to consider is what to bring.
+It is a good idea to call ahead and ask the facility for a packing list and what items are considered contraband, such as cell phones.
+You can also ask about dress codes, as some programs have rules about certain types of clothing.

 How Long Is Rehab?